 FSBI Ural Scientific Research Institute of Agriculture was one of the first in Russia to conduct genetic certification of its varieties and the most promising hybrids: in this way, selection and selection according to the most valuable useful traits is carried out more targetedly and purposefully.
 On the experimental site annually tested more than 20 thousand genotypes.

-The task of the seed-breeding center is to conduct seed-growing activities: work with 15-20 varieties of potatoes, of which at least 60% are varieties of own selection and breeding of the Ural Research Institute, another 40% are varieties of Russian and foreign breeding.
+The task of the seed-breeding center is to conduct seed-growing activities: work with 15-20 potato varieties, of which at least 60% are varieties of its own selection and selection of the Ural Research Institute, another 40% are varieties of Russian and foreign breeding.

 At the moment, the first stage of the project has been completed: high-tech laboratories for microclonal propagation of potatoes and diagnostics have been launched (Ural Potato is one of the most modern breeding centers for laboratory equipment), six greenhouses have been built for growing minitubers.

-It is expected that in 2018, 70 thousand units will be produced in the seed-breeding center. plants in vitro and received 560 thousand pieces. miniclub, in 2019 - 200 tons of seeds of the category "first field generation", in 2020 - 1400 tons of seeds of the category "super elite".
-And from 2021 it is planned to start production of already 10 thousand tons of seeds of the "elite" category to provide agricultural producers of the region and other regions of Russia.
-Further, commodity potatoes will be grown directly on the farms (first reproduction).
+It is expected that in 2018 70 thousand pieces will be produced in the seed breeding center. plants in vitro and 560 thousand pieces were obtained. minitubers, in 2019 - 200 tons of seeds of the "first field generation" category, in 2020 - 1400 tons of seeds of the "super elite" category.
+And from 2021 it is planned to start production of 10 thousand tons of seeds of the "elite" category to provide agricultural producers in the region and other regions of Russia.
+Further, marketable potatoes will be grown directly on the farms (first reproduction).

 VARIETIES OF POTATO SELECTION FGBNU "URAL NIISH"